 The flaw in the process is that LP personnel cannot follow individual(s) into a restroom or fitting room, thus ending 100% surveillance.
 There are some stores that allow fitting room detentions to be made, but the circumstances must be perfect.

 Another flaw in the process is the approach.
-As stated earlier, LP personnel are not allowed to physically touch individuals.
+As stated earlier, Loss Prevention personnel are not allowed to physically touch individuals.
 They are allowed to protect themselves if the individual attempts to attack them or become aggressive.
 Most retailers tell their LP personnel to essentially turn tail and run if the situation becomes violent or aggressive.
 This is due in part to recent lawsuits alleging excessive use of force by LP personnel.

-Thus an individual can walk into a large retail store, load up a bag or cart and walk out the door with the merchandise and when approached by the LP personnel, just continue walking and not acknowledge their presence.
-Or they could make a threatening gesture which again would negate being detained by the LP personnel.
+Thus an individual can walk into a large retail store, load up a bag or cart and walk out the door with the merchandise and when approached by the personnel, just continue walking and not acknowledge their presence.
+Or they could make a threatening gesture which again would negate being detained by the personnel.

-Of course, this doesn’t preclude the LP personnel in a store with closed-circuit television systems from reviewing and saving video footage and providing it to local authorities in hopes of obtaining arrest warrants for theft.
+Of course, this doesn’t preclude the Loss Prevention personnel in a store with closed-circuit television systems from reviewing and saving video footage and providing it to local authorities in hopes of obtaining arrest warrants for theft.
 But again, most companies discourage this particular investigative process because it would entail their personnel going to court, which the company would have to pay for.
 So as you see, based on the few situations described herein, most of the large retailers have policies in place that actually make it simple for individuals to steal.